lillkakan/Xenophon-v3/README.md

 ### Smart flashing design

-I did not want to include a usb port on the right PCB i added two usb pins (D+ and D-) on both sides so that i could solder all the componens except the left processors and flash the right side easily.
+With Usb on both sides it's easy to flash both processors.

 ### USB-C

-The PCB features a usb type c port with capability to connect via a usb-c to usb-c cable or a standard usb-c to usb-a cable.
+The PCB features two usb type c ports with capability to connect via a usb-c to usb-c cable or a standard usb-c to usb-a cable.

 ### 3D printable chassi

 The chassi for the keyboard is 3D printable and is designed to be as small as possible while still protecting the PCB and the electrical components.

-### Relativly low cost

-The total cost of the key board is around 1 300 SEK.
-Which is less than similar keyboards like the ErgoDox EZ.

 ## Made with